Particular/ServicePulse/docs/frontend/monitoring-capability-card.md

 ## How Monitoring Status is Determined

-The monitoring status is determined by checking three conditions in order:
+The monitoring status is determined by checking two conditions in order:

 1. **Is monitoring configured?** - Checks if `monitoring_urls` contains a valid URL (not "!" or empty)
 2. **Is the instance responding?** - Checks if the connection to the monitoring instance succeeds
-3. **Are endpoints sending data?** - Checks if any monitored endpoints exist

 ```typescript
 // Simplified status determination logic